swiss-tablesoccer-federation/tournaments/about/about-values-en.md

 - Our tournament organisation is fully financed through sponsorship funds
 - We strengthen table football through our recognised membership in Swiss Olympic
 - We provide an appropriate platform for all classifications

+# Our Mission

+We promote and strengthen table football in Switzerland through collaboration, development and inclusion.

+# Our Guiding Principles